ikotun-dev/Ikotun.dev/src/content/blog/openai-setup-gdg.md

   create_message(thread_id, message)
   run_thread(thread_id)

-  '''You don't just get your responses from the run variable'''
+  '''You cannot directly get responses from the run variable.'''
   '''You need to check intermittently to see if the assistant is actually done processing your request'''

-  '''runs have an attribute called status that helps to indicate if that request has been proccessed or there was a problem''' run_status_options = ["completed", "failed", "cancelled", "expired", "in_progress", "queued"]
+  '''runs have an attribute called status that helps to indicate if that request has been processed or there was a problem''' run_status_options = ["completed", "failed", "cancelled", "expired", "in_progress", "queued"]